ethereum/EIPs/EIPS/eip-1.md

 ### Core EIPs

-***The Specification of Core EIPs is the responsibility of the Core Developers***, who the Editors treat as an independent working group.
+***The Specification of Core EIPs is the responsibility of the Core Developers***, who the Editors treat as an independent Working Group.

 ## Editorial Services

-The Editors' job, for indivitual authors and for working group, is to work with the authors to ensure that Final EIPs meet all standards of format, style, and usage, and to provide administrative and publication services.
+The Editors' job, for individual authors and for working groups, is to work with the authors to ensure that Final EIPs meet all standards of format, style, and usage, and to provide administrative and publication services.

 ## EIP Work Flow